Platygillellus smithi

 Platygillellus smithi is a species of sand stargazer native to the waters around the Bahamas where it occurs at depths of from 0 to 9 m.
 It can reach a maximum length of 3.4 cm SL.

+Etymology

 Its specific name honours the collector of the type C. Lavett Smith (1927-2015) who was curator of fishes at the American Museum of Natural History.